Pet Sematary (2019 film): Release

 The film had its world premiere at South by Southwest on March 16, 2019, and was theatrically released in the United States on April 5, 2019, by Paramount Pictures.

 The film was originally going to be released on April 19, 2019, but was moved two weeks from its original release date of April 19, 2019, to April 5, 2019.
+The film grossed $6.9 million in home sales.

 Reception

 Box office

 Pet Sematary grossed $54.7 million in the United States and Canada, and $58.3 million in other territories, for a worldwide total of $113.1 million, against a production budget of $21 million.

 In the United States and Canada, Pet Sematary was released alongside Shazam! and The Best of Enemies, and was projected to gross $20–30 million from 2,500 theaters in its opening weekend.
 It made $2.3 million from Thursday night previews.
 It then grossed $10 million on its first day, including previews.
 It went on to debut to $24.5 million, finishing second, behind Shazam!.
 The film fell 60% in its second weekend to $9.7 million, finishing fourth, and then made $4.9 million in its third weekend, finishing seventh.